Blog 27: The Passover Meal

 Lamb

-An unblemished, year-old male lamb was chosen by each Israelite family on Abib 10 and kept in the home for four days.
+An unblemished, one-year-old male lamb was chosen by each Israelite family on the 10th of Abib and kept in the home for four days.
 On the eve of Abib 14 at twilight, it was slaughtered, and its blood was collected in a basin and struck onto the lintel and side posts of the door to the family’s home using a branch of hyssop.
-That night the blood protected the life of the firstborns within the house from the death angel, thus maintaining the family lineage.
-The whole lamb was roasted over the fire without breaking its bones.
-On average, this takes about four hours, depending on the weight1, which means the family ate its flesh close to midnight.
-The lamb’s remains were to be burnt to ashes by morning.
-The Passover ordinances and statutes all had something to do with the handling of the lamb.
+That night, the blood protected the life of the firstborn within the house from death, thereby preserving the family lineage.
+The entire lamb was roasted over the fire without breaking its bones.
+This process usually took about four hours, depending on the weight1, which means the family ate its flesh close to midnight.
+The lamb’s remains were burned to ashes by morning.
+The Passover ordinances and statutes are all related to the handling of the lamb.

 The Lamb of God said to us: “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
 54 Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day.
 55 For My flesh is food indeed, and My blood is drink indeed.
 56 He who eats My flesh and drinks My blood abides in Me, and I in him.
 57 As the living Father sent Me, and I live because of the Father, so he who feeds on Me will live because of Me.
 58 This is the bread which came down from heaven — not as your fathers ate the manna, and are dead.
 He who eats this bread will live forever” (Jhn.
 6:53-58).